scc-digitalhub/sdk-docs/docs/reference/runtimes/python/execution.md

 )
 ```

+You can control whether the execution happens locally on your machine or remotely on the platform by setting the `local_execution` parameter (see [Local vs Remote Execution](#local-vs-remote-execution) for details).

+### Local vs Remote Execution

+When executing a function, you can choose between **local execution** and **remote execution** by setting the `local_execution` parameter in the run parameters.

+- **Local Execution** (`local_execution=True`): The function runs directly on your local machine.
+You need to have the required dependencies of your function installed locally.

+- **Remote Execution** (`local_execution=False`, default): The function is executed on a remote server or cluster managed by the platform.
+Remember to provide the dependencies in the function's `requirements` parameter or in your `requirements.txt`.

+!!!
+Note - serve
+    Note that some features, like serving functions, are only available with remote execution.

 ## Parameter Structure

 Parameters are organized into three categories, each serving a distinct purpose in the function execution lifecycle and in the specification of execution entities (`Function`, `Task`, `Run`):